 All the ingredients are clearly labelled and there are 82.5 mg of silymarin per tablet, which is slightly more than in the average milk thistle supplement.

-The HealthAid Milk Thistle Complex includes the essential nutrient choline, which is supposed to help support proper liver function.
+The HealthAid Milk Thistle Complex includes the essential nutrient choline, which is supposed to help offer additional liver support.
 It doesn’t contain as much silymarin as most of the other supplements on this list, but it does also contain artichoke and dandelion.

 Having a blend of ingredients all in one bottle offers a convenient way to support your liver without having to take multiple supplements.